CHITCHAT

 Approach

-Worked with Product to define key user journeys and simplify scope.
+1. Product Framing — Worked with Product to define key user journeys and simplify scope to the core value proposition.

-• Reduced feature scope to test core value proposition
+• Reduced scope to test the core value proposition before expanding

 • Designed brand assets to reinforce product trust and credibility